Updated: Aug 19

 All children want to learn - they have a wonderful, insatiable curiosity that remains with them throughout their life so long as it is nurtured by parents presenting them with new ideas and experiences and listening and talking to them from birth.

-When you see a child who does not want to learn it is usually because they have some thought, belief or emotion that is blocking them.
+When you see a child who doesn't want to learn it is usually because they have some thought, belief or emotion that is blocking them.

 If the block is removed then the child will want to participate and learn.